sonata-project/ecommerce/docs/reference/architecture/index.rst

 Currently, the order process is implemented as follows:
 - The customer chooses a product
-- He adds it to the basket (which can be stored either in session or in DB)
+- He adds it to the basket (which can be stored either in session or in DataBase)
 - The customer proceeds to checkout
-- He fills in his informations (name, address, ...) (variant: we can also display a login/register form)
+- And he is invited to complete his profile, Sonata provides two options for this:

+    The customer creats an account/authenticate on the website (option set by default when you installed the sonata framework)
-    Nota: The customer doesn't have to create an account: it can be a one-time order.
-In that case, we store his informations in the basket.
+    Or he fills a list of information in a one-time order.
+In that case, we store his informations in the basket, and he needs to fill the form for each order he will make.

 - He selects his delivery option